robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 habitat-specific layers of social association.
-Coordinated movement of dyads, or groups, could vary based on habitat, and the approach we outline could be used to explore mechanisms linking the social and spatial environments.
-For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaill’e-Jammes et al. 2008).
+Coordinated movement of dyads, or groups, could vary based on habitat, and the approach we outline could be used to explore mechanisms linking the social and spatial environments.<!--  <- long sentence with two coulds --> For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaill’e-Jammes et al. 2008).
 Movement to, from, or within habitat patches or territories can also contribute to the formation of the social environment (Spiegel et al. 2016).
-For example, in sleepy lizards (*Tiliqua rugosa*) males interacted primarily at home range edges, presumably driving territorial behaviour (Spiegel et al.
+For example, in sleepy lizards (*Tiliqua rugosa*) males interacted primarily at home range edges, presumably driving territorial behaviour (Spiegel et al. 2018).
-2018).
 Incorporating movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
 In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (Webber and Vander Wal 2018; He, Maldonado-Chaparro and Farine 2019).

 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome